-Mobile technology usage is growing rapidly across industries and organizations, and those of us in the maintenance, repair, and operations (MRO) profession are no exception.
+Mobile technology software usage is growing rapidly across industries and organizations, and those of us in the maintenance, repair, and operations (MRO) profession are no exception to the mobile technology future.
 It’ll come as no surprise to anyone who’s spent time in a public setting that most Americans now own a smartphone.
 In fact, according to the Pew Research Center, 91% of American adults have a cell phone of some sort, and 56% of them have smartphones.

 Download our new eBook:

 The growing market for smartphones may seem “old hat,” though, compared to the latest and greatest device—the tablet.
 Pew reports it’s one of the fastest growing new technologies today, with 35% of Americans older than 16 owning at least one.
 That’s almost twice as many as 2012.

 While smartphones and tablets started as consumer products, they’re quickly transforming the business world.
 The flexibility of these devices has changed the way we work.
 Both run on the concept of “the app”—a mobile-enabled software program that allows one device to provide multiple functions.
 With apps, a smartphone is able to replace a host of other technologies:

 - Desktop or laptop computer (for many functions)